Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## MySqlLinkedServiceTypeProperties
 ### Properties
-* **connectionString**: any (Required): The connection string.
+* **connectionString**: any: The connection string.
 Type: string, SecureString or AzureKeyVaultSecretReference.
+* **database**: any: Database name for connection.
+Type: string.
+* **driverVersion**: any: The version of the MySQL driver.
+Type: string.
+V1 or empty for legacy driver, V2 for new driver.
+V1 can support connection string and property bag, V2 can only support connection string.
 * **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string.
 * **password**: [AzureKeyVaultSecretReference](#azurekeyvaultsecretreference): The Azure key vault secret reference of password in connection string.
+* **port**: any: The port for the connection.
+Type: integer.
+* **server**: any: Server name for connection.
+Type: string.
+* **sslMode**: any: SSL mode for connection.
+Type: integer.
+0: disable, 1: prefer, 2: require, 3: verify-ca, 4: verify-full.
+* **username**: any: Username for authentication.
+Type: string.
+* **useSystemTrustStore**: any: Use system trust store for connection.
+Type: integer.
+0: enable, 1: disable.

 ## MySqlTableDatasetTypeProperties
 ### Properties